 A book publisher

-Each person, according to their training, responsibilities or interests, creates, observes and talks about photography differently.
+According to their training, responsibilities or interests, each person creates, observes and talks about photography differently.
 Whether it is effective, good or beautiful depends entirely on who is watching, on their personal and cultural characteristics.
-And in each case the operation of photography as an agent of change will be totally different.
+And in each case, the operation of photography as an agent of change will be totally different.

 And the thing is that photography changes everything: it changes what we want, what we see, who we are, what we do, where we go, what we remember.